Corporate-Owned Life Insurance in Alberta

 Who should consider corporate-owned life insurance?

 Incorporated professionals (physicians, dentists, lawyers, engineers, etc.) and business owners with surplus retained earnings or with a clear need for buy-sell, key person, or estate equalization funding.
-The strategy works best when there are corporate dollars available beyond what's needed for operations and personal living, and when the time horizon is long enough (typically 15+ years) to allow the tax-deferred accumulation and CDA mechanics to work.
+The strategy works best when corporate dollars are available beyond what's needed for operations and personal living, and when the time horizon is long enough — typically 15+ years — to let the tax-deferred accumulation and CDA mechanics work.

 Can my professional corporation own life insurance?

 Yes.
-Professional corporations in Alberta — including medical, dental, legal, and engineering corporations — can own life insurance on the professional, on family members involved in the corporation, or on key employees.
-The same tax mechanics (CDA, tax-deferred accumulation) apply.
+Professional corporations in Alberta — medical, dental, legal, and engineering — can own life insurance on the professional, on family members involved in the corporation, or on key employees.
+Same tax mechanics (CDA, tax-deferred accumulation) apply.
 Specific provincial professional regulations may affect what the corporation can do with insurance proceeds, which we'll review for your specific profession.

 What's the difference between corporate-owned and personally-owned life insurance?